Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Bilateral Concern

 Around 40–60% of dogs who rupture one CCL will rupture the other within 12–18 months.
-Signs of shifting lameness between legs, or "bunny hopping" on both hind limbs, should be assessed urgently.
+Shifting lameness between legs or "bunny hopping" on both hind limbs should be assessed urgently.

 ⚠️ If your dog is suddenly non-weight bearing on a hind leg, contact your vet the same day.
 Early diagnosis and appropriate management — surgical or conservative — significantly improves long-term joint health.
 Delaying treatment allows arthritis to develop rapidly in an unstable joint.